cloudant-labs/graphdb-slate/source/includes/api/_document.md

 }
 ```

 To create a document, make a POST request with the document's JSON content to `https://$USERNAME.cloudant.com/$DATABASE`.
-If you don't provide an `_id` field, Cloudant will generate one as a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier).
+If you do not provide an `_id` field, Cloudant generates one automatically as a [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier).

 ### Read